danwing/cidfi/draft-wing-cidfi.md

 the meaning of those QUIC CIDs.
 It also requires all networks to agree on the meaning of those QUIC CIDs.

 ## Discovery using in-addr.arpa  {#discuss-in-addr}

-The in-addr.arpa discovery technique in {{discovery}} incurs load on arpa servers (not cool) and we might never be able to sunset that mechanism entirely.
-Need other ideas.
+: The in-addr.arpa discovery technique in {{discovery}} incurs load on arpa servers (not cool) and we might never be able to sunset that mechanism entirely.
+Need other ideas when SVCB can't be used.

-## Privacy Side-Channel Certificate {#side-channel-certificate}
+## Privacy of Side-Channel Certificate {#side-channel-certificate}

 When providing its certificate for authenticating the network element-to-server connection, the server is likely to share